yic03685/Y/README.md

 ```
 bower install y-js
 ```
+Currently this is the beta version which will expose a global variable called y.
+In the stable version, it will be served in either amd or commonjs format.

 ## How does it work?
 The smallest unit in Y is a property, not a model.
 Model is a collection of property while the goal of model is only for providing properties a meaningful place to sit it.